Table of Contents Widget for Website - Poper

 Try the live table of contents widget

 Live demo, not a screenshot.
-Pick a layout, tweak the styling, embed it.
+Pick a layout, tweak the colors, embed it.
 What you see here is what ships to your site.

 How to use it